CMGT 1XX: Construction Mgmt Elective

 CMGT 401: Codes and Specifications

-The course offers an introduction to building code requirements and their application to the building design process.
-Students develop an appreciation for how building codes seek to ensure building performance and occupant safety.
-Emphasis is placed on learning a methodical approach to applying the codes to the design of different structures and occupancies.
+"This course offers an introduction to building code requirements, material specifications and performance standards, and their application to the building design and construction process.
+Students develop an appreciation for and understanding of how building codes seek to ensure building performance and occupant safety and how related standards and specifications support these goals.
+Prerequisites: By permission of Program Director"

 Credits: 3